- Weighty bass

 - Review Price: £299.00

 - Six 3-inch woofers and three 2-inch full-range drivers

 - 1 x HDMI in, 1 x HDMI out, 1 x optical in

 The Soundbox is the result of Sky’s collaboration with French audio brand Devialet.
 It aims to give Sky customers a top-end soundbar that’s ideal for watching movies and sports, as well as chilling out with music.

 As a standalone item the Soundbox costs £799, but new and old Sky TV customers will be able to buy it for just £299.
 Sky Q Multiroom subscribers will receive a further £50 discount, being able to pick it up for just £249.
 For a company famous for its premium prices, this seems a surprising move.
 A good surprise, though.

 Related: Best soundbars

-Sky Soundbox – Design
+Sky Soundbox – Design and features

 Sign up for the newsletter